vand3rlinden/vand3rlinden.github.io/content/post/mdo-protect-microsoft-teams-external-access.md

 [User awareness training](https://vand3rlinden.com/post/mdo-attack-simulation/) is always a good practice, however as IT Engineers it is our duty to protect users within the tenant in a way that aligns with business needs.
 In this blog I share my best practices for external Teams access.
 Keep in mind that these best practices will probably not fit every business, for example businesses that work with a lot of external users.
 However, this post will give you an idea of the different capabilities when it comes to external Teams access and how you can protect and monitor your environment.

-## Step 1: Follow up Microsoft Secure Score recommendation for Teams
+## Step 1: Follow up Microsoft Secure Score recommendations for Teams
 As with all products, it is recommended to work through the Microsoft Secure Score recommendations (https://security.microsoft.com/exposure-secure-score).
 For Teams, the following recommendations were listed at the time of writing:

 - **Configure which users are allowed to present in Teams meetings**